 Start your own business.

 Add a part time side hustle to your full time job.
 You can use it to supplement the income from your “soul sucking” day job.
 Eventually the side hustle might even replace your full time job when it exceeds the income you were getting from that job.
 Getting access to the knowledge you need by joining an results-oriented learning program is one of the best ways to get ahead in life.
-If you’re currently stuck in a dead-end job, consider joining or Millionaire Mindset online learning program, or the Entrepreneur course bundle to add additional options to your financial life.
+If you’re currently stuck in a dead-end job, consider joining or Millionaire Mindset online learning program to add additional options to your financial life.

 In particular, stop scaling your consumption up when your income rises.
 I don’t mean foregoing your daily Starbucks habit.
 The $7 latte shouldn’t matter much in the grand scheme of things when trying to build true wealth.
 Instead, when your income rises, add more to your income by adding additional options, rather than expanding your consumption.
 Stop trying to “keep up” with your friends by spending more.
 Instead, accept that the newest, largest TV and a new car simply may not be your highest priority right now.
 They may be even out of your financial reach at the moment, which is fine.
 In general, a good way to save money is to avoid buying things you cannot afford.
 If you can’t afford a big screen TV without paying for it with credit, then don’t buy it.
 Better said, if you can’t afford to buy something twice, you can’t afford it.
 Practice living simply and finding enjoyment in simple, inexpensive activities.
 Do not rely on money to bring happiness.

 Set personal finance goals.